How Should You Handle Sexual Harassment At Work?

 How sexual harassment is handled in workplace settings

 When sexual harassment occurs, employees should consider reporting it.
-Regardless of how sexual harassment starts or how sexual harassment happens, employees have legal protections.
+No matter how sexual harassment starts or how sexual harassment happens, employees have legal protections.

 How do you report sexual harassment at work?